Man admits paintball shootings

 Anthony Rasmussen, 24, shot 47-year-old Miriam Bell during the spree between Glasgow and Carbeth in June 2017.

-The victim thought she had been shot by an air rifle after Rasmussen leaned over the driver of the Audi car he was in and fired six shots.
+Mrs Bell, who was hit on the hip, thought she was shot at with an air rifle as Rasmussen fired six shots from the Audi car he was in.

 He also fired pellets at five other people, including a 59-year-old woman.